 What you are tracking here are the essential qualities of all of your characters.

 Their external desires are the things they’re going after in the world of your novel, like trying to save the prince, eating their way through the cheese factory, or trying to become a millionaire.
+It doesn’t have to be a literal quest, it can also be conquering a personal demon or finding inner peace.

 The mysteries are the Big Unanswered Questions that the reader is going to be wondering over the course of the novel, like “Can she really break free?” or “Did he really commit the crime?”
 This doesn’t just go for mystery novels, all novels should have at least some element of mystery.
 (Also see this post on crafting mysteries in a novel).